The Ultimate Guide to SEO Tracking for Agency Success

 • Google Analytics 4 and Google Search Console: Combine these core tools’ data for a holistic view of your SEO performance.

-• SEMrush: Access competitive research and keyword strategy insights directly in your Swydo reports.
+• Semrush: Access competitive research and keyword strategy insights directly in your Swydo reports.

 • SE Ranking: Track keyword ranking performance over time, integrating this crucial data into your overall SEO reporting.